Followers

 Torpedoes are Running

-Bushnell was undaunted.
-Confident in his development he continued improving the Turtle.
-He launched several small attacks against individual British ships but inexperienced pilots and unfavorable tides thwarted each effort.
+Bushnell remained undaunted.
+Confident in his progress, he kept improving the Turtle.
+He launched several small attacks on individual British ships, but inexperienced pilots and unfavorable tides prevented each attempt.
 The Turtle was lost the following October when a transport carrying it was sunk by British cannon fire on the North (Hudson) River.
-Undaunted by all the failure, Bushnell continued tinkering with naval mines and explosives.
-On 13 August 1777, he released another mine that floated toward the HMS Cerebus, anchored in Black Point Bay.
-This time the tides were favorable but the device got snagged up with a small schooner.
-It detonated the explosion killing three British sailors.
+Undeterred by setbacks, Bushnell continued experimenting with naval mines and explosives.
+On August 13, 1777, he released another mine that floated toward the HMS Cerebus, anchored in Black Point Bay.
+This time, the tides were favorable, but the device got caught on a small schooner.
+It exploded, killing three British sailors.

 Turtle needed to be towed into attack position by rowboats